-Succulent honey garlic shrimp is everything you could want in a dish!
+This homemade honey garlic shrimp stir fry is everything you could want in a dish!
 When you sink your teeth into this easy garlic shrimp recipe, you will be flooded with delicious flavors.
-Plus, this honey glazed shrimp recipe is naturally gluten free and paleo!
+Plus, this honey-glazed shrimp recipe is naturally gluten free and paleo!
 So much to love!

-You know how hard it can be to find meals that your family will eat without complaint.
-Well, let me just say that you won’t have this problem with easy garlic shrimp.
-Kids and adults go crazy for the flavors, and you don’t have to worry because it is made with healthy ingredients.
+You know how hard it can be to find meals your family will eat without complaint.
+Well, let me say that you won’t have this problem with easy garlic shrimp.
+Kids and adults go crazy for the flavors in this shrimp dish, and you don’t have to worry because it is made with healthy ingredients.

 Even my picky one loves this recipe (though she picks the onions out of the salsa.)
 I hope you get a chance to give this easy gluten free honey garlic shrimp recipe a try!